 The kick drum can be hard, sharp and technolike or harsh, distorted and raw.
 It can be echoed or reverbed to give it a full, pumping character that moves the track forward.
 The distortion can also be used in the same manner as in jumpstyle, gabber, hard trance or US hard house: making the bass drum low and booming but not turning the waveform jaded or jagged; maintaining certain roundness and softness to it.
 The tempo is within 130–235 BPM.
 German Marc Trauner (Acardipane) released the first song considered hardcore in 1990: Mescalinum United – We Have Arrived.

-1b) Hardcore breakbeat – a style of electronic dance music with a broken, mostly sampled beat structure.
-Emerged in the UK in the early 90s.
+2) Breakbeat Hardcore – a style of electronic dance music with a broken, mostly sampled beat structure.
+Style of breakbeat and hardcore techno.
+Emerged in the UK in the early 1990s.
 Lots of pitched-up rap vocal samples and drumloops, hoovers, stabs, pianos and chords used.
 Heavy on bass; sub-bass sounds used.
 Predecessor of jungle and drum & bass.
 BPM: 120–150.

-2) Rock style – also known as hardcore punk – that was started in the late 70s by Middle Class, followed by Black Flag and then by the likes of Discharge (from Stoke-on-Trent), Circle Jerks, Middle Class, Minor Threat, Asocial, Dead Kennedys, Misfits, Bad Brains, The Germs and many, many more.
+3) Hardcore Punk – punk rock style, that was started in the late 1970s by Middle Class, followed by Black Flag and then by the likes of Discharge (from Stoke-on-Trent), Circle Jerks, Minor Threat, Asocial, Dead Kennedys, Misfits, Bad Brains, The Germs and many, many more.
 While early hardcore punk was extremely tied to punk rock, the genre developed into a more aggressive and of shorter songs.
 The term "hardcore punk" was probably coined by Discharge (from Middlesborough, not the D-beat band from Stoke-on-Trent) in their 1980 split EP with The Filth, in their song "Hardcore Punx".
 Canadian Band D.O.A.'s Seminal 1981 12" "HARDCORE '81" also forwarded the term to general use.
 The expression "mosh" (as in "moshing" or "mosh pit") is attributed to H.R. – reggae/hardcore punk band Bad Brains vocalist and frontman – who used the word "mash" (pronounced "mosh" in a Jamaican accent) lyrically and on-stage, in the means of inciting and to describing the aggressive and often violent dancing that took place in concerts.